-During the fourth quarter of 2020, we incurred a loss of \$3.2 million compared to a loss of \$6.5 million in the fourth quarter of 2019.
-The primary drivers for the difference were as follows: a) \$3.8 million lower mineral property expenses as the prior year included project activity (field season was extended to October 2019) for which there are no comparatives in the current period as the mineral properties were contributed to the joint venture during the first quarter of 2020; b) \$0.4 million lower professional fees as the comparative includes additional legal fees for corporate matters as well as consulting fees for our former CEO; c) \$0.3 million lower stock-based compensation as the prior year included Restricted Share Units ("RSUs") that vested during the fourth quarter; and d) a decrease of \$0.2 million in general and administrative expenses mostly due to travel cost savings due to COVID-19 restrictions.
-These cost savings were offset by a loss of \$1.0 million on the equity method investment for which there is no prior year comparative, Arctic feasibility study costs of \$0.1 million and an increase of \$0.3 million in salaries due to new hires to the management team in the fourth quarter 2020.
+During the fourth quarter of 2021, we incurred a loss of \$6.1 million compared to a loss of \$3.2 million in the fourth quarter of 2020.
+The primary drivers for the difference were as follows: a) an increase of \$3.2 million in our share of loss on equity investment as the current quarter results include project activity costs that Ambler Metals incurred for completing the 2021 drill program as well as pre-development costs for the Ambler Access Project for which there are no prior year fourth quarter comparatives; b) \$0.1 million lower professional fees as the comparative includes additional legal fees for corporate matters and tax consulting fees; and c) \$0.1 million lower stock-based compensation as the comparative includes a Restricted Share Unit ("RSU") grant that vested during the fourth quarter of 2020.
+There were no RSUs granted during 2021.